Protection Ritual to Stop conflict and War in Sudan

 Heavy chest Reach out to a friend or professional Emotional support stabilizes recovery

-Spiritual hygiene helps too: wash hands, tidy the small space, and let fresh air move through.
-These simple acts reset energy without fuss.
+Spiritual hygiene is simple and grounding: wash your hands, tidy your small space, and let fresh air move through.
+These acts reset energy without drama.

 Mental health comes first.
-Magic waits while you take care of you.
-If you want a lighter routine while you recover your balance, contact me and I will share a shorter, kinder plan.
+Magic waits while you take care of yourself.
+If you need a gentler routine while you recover balance, contact me and I will share a shorter, kinder plan tailored to your needs.

 Dealing with interference: wards against curses, evil eye, and chaos energy

-When outside energies feel noisy, I use small warding steps that calm the house and steady the heart.
+When energies feel noisy, use small, steady warding steps that calm the house and steady the heart.
+The emphasis is on soothing and protection, not counter‑aggression.

-I teach gentle warding that keeps focus on civilian care and avoids counter‑aggression.
-Start with a quiet spoken line and a simple boundary gesture at the doorway.
-Say a short phrase that dissolves harmful intent without naming anyone.
+Begin with a quiet spoken line and a simple boundary gesture at the doorway.
+Choose a neutral phrase that dissolves harmful intent without naming people (example: “Let calm and safety surround those in need”).

-A quick cleansing rinse for hands and brow helps when you feel unsettled.
-Use clean water and a mindful breath as you wash.
-This releases static tension and re‑anchors your personal power.
+A quick cleansing rinse for hands and brow—use clean water and a mindful breath—helps release static tension and re‑anchor your personal power.

 • Refresh wards weekly with one slow breath and a repeat phrase.

-• Tie thread three times around your folded intention paper as a small charm.
-Keep it subtle and private.
+• Tie thread three times around a folded intention paper as a small charm; keep it subtle and private.

-• Limit media when anxious; restore calm before any practice.
+• Limit news and social feeds when anxious; restore calm before any practice.

-Keep tidy—light clearing reduces chaos energy and lets your system reset.
-I caution against spiraling into fear about curses; steady, small acts and calm habits hold better than intensity.
+Keep your space tidy—light clearing reduces chaos energy and lets your system reset.
+Avoid spiralling into fear about curses; steady, small acts and calm habits protect better than dramatic measures.

 Boundary gesture Sets a clear line Daily as needed